Foundation-CMSI-ENIGMA-Macedonia-Skopje/ID/README.md

 # ID
+- Who we are
+- What we do
+- High-level mission
-who you are,  what the Foundation does,  high-level mission,  mission alignment with EIT HEI.
+- Mission alignment with EIT HEI.
+...